HayleySummer/Qiskit_Hackathon_Europe/README.md

 - [ ] Scientific report -> 2-3 pages in pdf format, including:
  - [ ]  Motivation (Which research questions do you want to address with this project?)
- - [ ]  Implementation (What was your strategy to answer those questions?
+ - [X ]  Implementation (What was your strategy to answer those questions?
 How did you divide the tasks among your teammates?)
- - [ ]  Project results (What did you achieve?)
+ - [X ]  Project results (What did you achieve?)
  - [ ]  Impact-outlook (Which value does this project bring?
 What are the future perspectives?
 What still needs to be done?)
  - [ ] GitHub repo: Structured & easily readable.